 In an effort to help students meet their educational expenses, Lewis & Clark has partnered with Nelnet to administer our monthly payment plan option.
 This plan allows the costs for fall and/or spring semester to be divided into 5 interest-free installments.
 Fall semester plans begin July 5 and end November 5; spring semester plans begin December 5 and end April 5.
 There is no monthly payment plan available for summer expenses.
 The enrollment fee is $40 per semester.
 To establish a monthly payment plan with Nelnet, please log into the Student Account Center.

 For more information about billing and payment, contact Student and Departmental Account Services at 503-768-7829 or firstname.lastname@example.org.

 If your disbursed financial aid funds exceed the charges on your student account, a refund will be generated.
 Refunds are released on or after the first day of classes in each semester, so fall semester refunds will not be available at Orientation.

 Refunds are issued by electronic payment (direct deposit) or paper check.
-You can set your refund preference in the Student Account Center.
+You can set your refund preference in the Student Account Center, which is accessible through WebAdvisor > Student Finance Self Service.
 For fastest delivery of refunds, it is recommended that you choose electronic payments.